News and Events

 NEWS

-March 16, 2021
+By Lisa Masciantonio | March 16, 2021

-Don’t be intimidated by the word: credential is just a blanket term for all sorts of educational or training-based certifications and degrees you can get.
+Don’t be intimidated by the word: credential is just a blanket term for all sorts of educational or training-based robotics certifications and degrees you can get.
 Some credentials are supplied by an industry provider, like a robotics manufacturer who offers a robotics certification in their specific product's maintenance and service.
 Other credentials important to a person seeking a career in robotics include associate degrees in disciplines like electrical engineering, or even higher degrees like a master’s or bachelor’s degree with a robotics major, or more specific credentials like NC3 Certification

-Robotics credentials aren’t just pieces of paper — they’re votes of confidence, earned through testing and verification by educational or industry institutions, that give employers a clear picture of the skills of the person they’re hiring.
 When you earn a credential, you might get some new letters to put after your name, or you might just get something to put on your resume.
-No matter how you get them or where they come from, your credentials will enable you to meet or even exceed your career goals.
+No matter how you get them or where they come from, your robotics certifications and credentials will enable you to meet or even exceed your career goals.
 For some roles, like a robotics technician job, this may be even more crucial than your formal education.

 Focused on the Robotics Technician career, these are the most important credentials you can obtain: